Overfill Prevention Options for New Hampshire Storage Tanks

 - Use overfill prevention device (OPD) backup technology to prevent fuel overfills

 A range of regulations released by the New Hampshire Department of Environmental Services (NHDES) in 2013 require that OPD technology be inspected monthly and tested every three years.
 Customers have no choice but to follow these important sets of regulations.

 There are 3 types of overfill prevention devices for storage tanks

 - Overfill Prevention Valve – Float rises with fuel and closes a valve at a set height.

-- Float Valve – Also known ball float valves or restriction devices.
-Used in conjunction with the vent pipe and only used for gravity drop.
+- Float Valve – Use applications are in conjunction with the vent pipe, and only for gravity drop.
+This technology is also known as a ball float valve or restriction device.
 Will not over pressurize the tank because there is no pressure created by a pump system.
 Must be checked every 30 days to ensure it’s not stuck.

-- Tank Alarm – Also known as electronic alarms or alert devices.
+- Tank Alarm – These products are also known as electronic alarms or alert devices.
 Provide an audible or visible warning via a Fuel Management System or Automatic Tank Gauge (ATG).

-Overfill prevention devices must shutoff/activate at these levels set by the certified UST installation contractor at the time of installation:
+Every size and price range of overfill prevention device must shutoff/activate at these levels set by the certified UST installation contractor at the time of installation:

 - Overfill Prevention Valve – 95% of capacity